SantanaPC/NetworkCurrencies/README.md

 The script sequence to reproduce the workflow is indicated by the numbers at the beginning of the name of the script file

-- `0_data_summary.Rmd` initial data exploration

-- `1_analysis_Demo.Rmd` analysis to investigate the patterns of pollen deposition by distinct pollinators on different _Chamaecrista_ species.
+- `1_analysis_Demo.Rmd` analysis to investigate the patterns of pollen deposition by distinct pollinators on different _Chamaecrista_ species, grouped by functional roles.
+Then, plot the network using only pollen deposition as interaction currency.

-- `2_analysis_Expo.Rmd` analysis to investigate the patterns of pollen exportation (how many pollen grains were taken from the anthers after a visit) by distinct pollinators on different _Chamaecrista_ species.
+- `2_analysis_Expo.Rmd` analysis to investigate the patterns of pollen exportation (how many pollen grains were taken from the anthers after a visit) by distinct pollinators on different _Chamaecrista_ species, grouped by functional roles.
+Then, plot the network using only pollen export as interaction currency.

 - `3_analysis_DepoExpoRation.qmd` comparison of the relation between pollen deposition and pollen exportation for the pairwise interactions between pollinators and _Chamaecrista_ species.
 Pollinators were classified into functional groups to facilitate interpretation.

-- `4_networks.R` code to generate the networks based on visitation frequency, pollen deposition and pollen exportation.
+- `4_networks.R` code to generate the networks based on visitation frequency, pollen deposition, female perfomance (pollen deposition multiplied by frequency), pollen exportation and male perfomance (pollen export multiplied by frequency).
+In this script, we also calculated network metrics to compare the structure of distinct networks.

 - `5_cz_species_role.R` code used to compare species role in the distinct networks using C&Z metrics.